tum-ei-eda/M2-ISA-R/README.md

 ```

 ### Writer:
 A writer backend for ETISS is provided.
-Call it like this: `python -m m2isar.backends.etiss.writer`.
+Call it like this: `python -m m2isar.backends.etiss.writer` or `etiss_writer`, if installed as above.
 Generator outputs (ETISS architecture plugins) are saved at `path/to/input/gen_output/<top_level>/<core_name>`.
 These architecture plugins possess all required functionality to run arbitrary target programs on them, except:
 - Exception behavior
 - Endianness conversion
 - Variable-length instruction handling